matt793/Auto-Switch-V2/README.md

 ![Example](/Gifs/Demo.gif "Example")

 ## Special Thanks
-I would like to give a special thanks to <a href="https://github.com/sdixon5" title="sdixon5">@sdixon5</a> who helped my out with the for loop with in a for loop part of my code.
+I would like to give a special thanks to <a href="https://github.com/sdixon5" title="sdixon5">@sdixon5</a> who helped my out with the: "for loop with in a for loop" part of my code.
 Big fix.